Back to Blog

 The Commission-Free Revolution

-The simple definition: Robinhood is a commission-free trading platform that allows you to buy and sell stocks, options, ETFs, and cryptocurrencies without paying trading fees.
+At its core, Robinhood is a trading platform that lets you buy and sell stocks, options, ETFs, and crypto without paying per-trade commissions.
+This model was a huge disruption to the old way of doing things.

 How Robinhood Works